Routine and boundaries

 While you may not be able to visit your favourite restaurant or cinema, there are countless ways you can spend quality time together, though it may mean getting a little more creative.
 You could have some fun cooking a new meal together from scratch – and if you’re not a great cook, it could be something to laugh about later.
 Have a look in your cupboards or loft and see if you can find any old board games lurking around and start a tournament – you may discover a new hobby!

-Also, try walking or exercising together – keeping appropriate distances from others if you’re outside, of course.
-And whoever said playing hide-and-seek at home was only for kids?
+Try walking or exercising together – keeping appropriate distances from others if you’re outside, of course.
+Also, whoever said playing hide-and-seek at home was only for kids?
 You could even learn a new language together or finally get round to decorating that room you’ve been putting off for ages.
 Quality time together will look different to what we’re used to, but it’s a great chance to make some awesome memories.

 Listen to each other